stylight/handbook/_docs/units.markdown

 ## Central functions

-While some functions are spread across several teams (e.g. engineering), others are centralized (e.g. HR).
+While some functions are spread across several teams (e.g. engineering), others are centralized (e.g. People & Organization).
 This is mostly a communication trade-off.
 Our current setup is the most effective one for us at this point, but this might change in the future.

 ## Guilds